-International relations between the United States and Colombia has received a current certification, there can be no assurance that, in the future, Colombia will continue to receive certification or a national interest waiver.
+Colombia is among several nations subject to annual certification by the President of the United States of America based on the progress it has made in respect to halting the production and transit of illegal drugs.
+Although Colombia has received a current certification, there can be no assurance that, in the future, Colombia will continue to receive certification or a national interest waiver.
 The failure to receive certification or a national interest waiver may result in any of the following: all bilateral aid, except anti-narcotics and humanitarian aid, would be suspended; the Export-Import Bank of the United States and the Overseas Private Investment Corporation would not approve financing for new projects in Colombia; United States representatives at multilateral lending institutions would be required to vote against all loan requests from Colombia, although such votes would not constitute vetoes; and the President of the United States and Congress would retain the right to apply future trade sanctions.